 Are you wondering what you could be doing to enhance your cybersecurity posture?
-The following are five areas we see customers struggle with.
+The following are five areas we see customers struggle with their cybersecurity program.
 Although acting on these five areas will not guarantee you will not have a cybersecurity incident, they will help you reduce your chances of an incident or reduce the impact of the incident on your organization.

 The five areas we frequently see organizations lacking in are as follows: